What about my pension and defined benefit pension?

 With Defined Benefit or final salary pensions they can be different.
 A lot schemes offer a spouse’s pension (provided you have an eligible spouse within the scheme rules) and some of them will provide a lump sum upon death to the surviving spouse.
 A final salary pension offers valuable safeguarded benefits options.
 But passing money to beneficiaries other than a spouse is usually limited.

 We are a firm of Independent Financial Advisers based in Shrewsbury.
-Please feel free to contact one of our Financial Planners if you would like to find out more about transferring wealth to your children or loved ones.
+Please feel free to call one of our Financial Planners on 01743 382002 if you would like to find out more about transferring wealth to your children or loved ones.
 We also serve clients in Shropshire and further afield throughout the UK.